-Regarding H1, on the association between regional quality of public spending and the level of development, we find supportive evidence both in cross-sectional and time-series set-ups.
-The Public Spending Quality score is moderately correlated with the average log GDP/capita (PPS) on NUTS2 level (Figure B5 and Table B2 in Appendix B).
-However, this simple bivariate relationship is likely to be driven by confounding factors such as country characteristics or temporal shocks (recall, the global financial crisis unfolded at the middle of our time series).
+Regarding Hypothesis 1, on the association between regional quality of public spending and the level of development, we find supportive evidence both in cross-sectional and time-series set-ups.
+The PSQ score is moderately correlated with the average log GDP/capita (PPS) at a NUTS-2 level (see Figure B5 and Table B2 in Appendix B in the supplemental data online).
+However, this simple bivariate relationship is likely to be driven by confounding factors such as country characteristics or temporal shocks (recall the global financial crisis unfolded at the middle of our time series).

 In order to address concerns regarding confounding factors, even though a comprehensive causal analysis is beyond the scope of this article, we carry out regression analysis accounting for major confounders (Table 2).
-In a cross-sectional OLS regression set-up, Public Spending Quality is associated with a 0.006-0.019 increase in log GDP per capita controlling for country log GDP per capita (PPS), region size, population and whether the region is a capital region.
-For example, in model 2 in Table 2, GDP per capita (PPS) is by about 1000 EUR higher when the Public Spending Quality score increases from the EU average (56) by 1 standard deviation (6.5).
+In a cross-sectional ordinary least squares (OLS) regression set-up, PSQ is associated with a 0.006-0.019 increase in log GDP per capita controlling for country log GDP per capita (PPS), region size, population and whether the region is a capital region.
+For example, in model 2 in Table 2, GDP per capita (PPS) is by about €1000 higher when the PSQ score increases from the EU average (56) by 1 SD (standard deviation) (6.5).
 The estimated effects remain positive and significant in a country-level fixed effects panel data set-up (Hausman tests suggest that the fixed effects specification is preferable), albeit effect sizes decrease somewhat: 0.001-0.002.
-In the most complete model, including lagged Public Spending Quality scores, an increase from the EU average (58) by 1 standard deviation (5.5) increases GDP per capita (PPS) by about 300 EUR or a GDP increase of about 1.2%.
-The fixed effects panel regression models with lagged Public Spending Quality scores (1 and 2 year lags) are our preferred specifications because they not only account for country-level time-invariant characteristics, but also for annual economic shocks.
-In addition, the lagged values of Public Spending Quality, while largely insignificant, account for the historical process whereby past government quality contributes to the more recent values of economic development.
+In the most complete model, including lagged PSQ score, an increase from the EU average (58) by 1 SD (5.5) increases GDP per capita (PPS) by about €300 or a GDP increase of about 1.2%.
+The fixed effects panel regression models with lagged PSQ scores (one- and two-year lags) are our preferred specifications because they not only account for country-level time-invariant characteristics, but also for annual economic shocks.
+In addition, the lagged values of PSQ, while largely insignificant, account for the historical process whereby past government quality contributes to the more recent values of economic development.